 I’m repeating, don’t go by the crowd, make your own decisions, and do what you feel is right.

 But if you ask me, I will definitely recommend you go with the Individual blue-chip stocks.
-Be it Apple or Microsoft or any Canadian Blue chip such as TD, RBC, CIBC bank, Fortis compared to any ETFs or S&P 500 Index funds.
+Be it Apple or Microsoft or any Canadian Blue chip such as TD, RBC, CIBC bank, or Fortis compared to any Canadian ETFs or S&P 500 Index funds.

 The most important part for you to think over is your financial goals, risk tolerance, and consistency in terms of investing money.
 Don’t let your emotions drive the investments you make.